 MRA General RFP

-MRA 2018-2019 Request for Proposals - Now Closed
+MRA 2020-2021 Request for Proposals - Now Open

 The Melanoma Research Alliance (MRA) announces a Request for Proposals (RFP) soliciting high-impact pre-clinical, translational, and early clinical research from scientists and clinicians around the world.
 The RFP calls for ideas that have the potential to lead to near-term clinical application in melanoma prevention, detection, diagnosis, staging, and treatment.

-Proposals will be accepted for Established Investigator Awards, Pilot Awards, and Young Investigator Awards.
 Please note that the following Special Opportunities are available: